Rational self-affine tiles associated to standard and nonstandard digit systems: Characters and multiple tiling

 We arrive at our final result.
 The proof is based on the one of \cite[Theorem~1.1]{MR1395075}.
 For completeness, we include it here.
-We recall the reader of the definition of multiple tiling given in Definition \ref{deftiling}.
+We remind the reader of the definition of multiple tiling given in Definition~\ref{deftiling}.

 \begin{theorem} Let $\F=\F(A,\D)$ be a rational self-affine tile.
 Then $\F+\varphi(\Z^n[A])$ is a multiple tiling of $\K$. \end{theorem}